GerardMJuan/simlr-ad/jupyter-experiments/readme.md

 Those files need either to have already generated a clustering using the standalone simlr-ad.py script, or generating one on the go.
 In this case, an appropiate configuration file and parameters needs to be set.

+In order for some of the scripts to work, you need the fsaverage template from FreeSurfer.
+Either put it in the folder or replace the path used in the scripts with the actual path to the template.